Skip to content

 Best Tools for Indie Consultants

-As a consultant, having the right tools can make or break your business.
+As an indie consultant, having the right tools can make or break your business.
 Over the years, I've refined my "consulting stack" - a collection of software and services that keep my operations smooth and professional.
-In this post, I'll share the key components of my stack and why they matter.
-At the end I'll include a todo list for setting up your business foundation, and a todo list for setting up your consulting stack.
+This post is an extension of my thoughts on AI consulting and freelancing in the AI gold rush.

 Consulting Stack Cheatsheet